fixpy/watched_movies/README.md

 # Watched Movies
-A library of watched movies
+A library to review your watched movies